ISSTA 2024

 Technical Papers

-Boyang Yang Yanshan University & Jisuanke Co.
-Ltd., Haoye Tian University of Melbourne, Weiguo PIAN University of Luxembourg, Haoran Yu Jisuanke Co.
-Ltd., Haitao Wang Jisuanke Co.
-Ltd., Jacques Klein University of Luxembourg, Tegawendé F. Bissyandé University of Luxembourg, Shunfu Jin Yanshan University
+Boyang Yang Yanshan University; Beijing JudaoYouda Network Technology, Haoye Tian University of Melbourne, Weiguo Pian University of Luxembourg, Haoran Yu Beijing JudaoYouda Network Technology, Haitao Wang Beijing JudaoYouda Network Technology, Jacques Klein University of Luxembourg, Tegawendé F. Bissyandé University of Luxembourg, Shunfu Jin Yanshan University

 16:50